 Other people prefer to use wood chips, compost, or other organic matter to help protect plants through the winter season.
 If you want wood chips try checking with some of your local tree removal services sometimes they are willing to donate them to you or at least it will be a minimum price or your local municipality may have free wood chips from their summer trimming of the roadsides.

-Remember winter in just around the corner.
+Remember winter in just around the corner so get your garden ready for Fall!
 It is important that we are always prepared for each season and that we protect out environment with love and care because this planet is the only home we have.
-Everyone’s lifestyle is different and what one person choices does not fit another individual’s life, but do the best you can to recycle and keep green in all aspects of your life.
-Whatever you do to prepare for winter please make sure that you “Go Green” to “Save Our Planet Earth!”
+Everyone’s lifestyle is different and what one person choices does not fit another individual’s life, but do the best you can to recycle and keep going green in all aspects of your life.
+Whatever you do to prepare for winter please make sure that you “Going Green”

 Please Share My Information & Sign up For Updates Via E-Mail!